initbiz/initbiz.github.io/cumuluscore/index.md

 1. publicly visible, where we put our offer, regulations, contact form, login form, register form, etc.,
 1. pages for registered and logged in users, where they can manage their profiles, read messages, select cluster they want to enter etc.,
 1. visible only to users assigned to cluster, like cluster's dashboard, cluster settings etc.,
-1. visible only to clusters that has access to particular features (described here)
+1. visible only to clusters that has access to particular features

 Accordingly, we will create the following pages:

 1. public pages such as login page and other public pages,
-1. pages that require the user to be logged in should have `Session` component from `RainLab.User` embedded and configured,
+1. pages that require the user to be logged in that have `Session` component from `RainLab.User` embedded and configured,
-1. pages that require the user to be assigned to a particular cluster should have the `CumulusGuard` component embedded,
+1. pages that require the user to be assigned to a particular cluster that have the `CumulusGuard` component embedded,
-1. pages that require the current cluster to have access to a particular feature should have the `FeatureGuard` componend embedded and configured.
+1. pages that require the current cluster to have access to a particular feature that have the `FeatureGuard` componend embedded and configured.

+See the [demo app](https://www.cumulusdemo.init.biz) to get the idea.

-So if you want to check if the user is:
+As a consequence, if you want to check if the user is:

 1. signed in,
 1. assigned to a cluster and
 1. the cluster has access to a feature

-then you have to embed all those components (`Session`, `CumulusGuard` and `FeatureGuard`) on your page or layout:
+you have to embed all the components (`Session`, `CumulusGuard` and `FeatureGuard`) on one page (or its layout):

 ![Feature guard](https://github.com/initbiz/initbiz.github.io/raw/master/cumuluscore/assets/images/feature-guard.png)